-Matthew Grounds is Chairman of the Victor Chang Cardiac Research Institute and a member of the University of New South Wales Council.
+Matthew Grounds is Co-Executive Chairman of Barrenjoey Capital Partners and Chairman of the Victor Chang Cardiac Research Institute.

-With more than 25 years of investment banking experience, Matthew is one of Australia’s leading corporate advisers and has been responsible for a number of landmark transactions for major Australian and international companies.
+Matthew has been involved in investment banking for over 30 years.
+He is one of Australia’s most experienced corporate advisers and has been responsible for a number of landmark transactions for Australian and global organisations.

-Matthew graduated from the University of New South Wales and holds a degree in Commerce (Finance Major) and Law.
+Matthew graduated from the University of New South Wales and holds degrees in Commerce (Finance Major) and Law.

 Member appointed by Council